Simon Parkin

 Simon Parkin is an English writer.
-He is a contributing writer for The New Yorker, a critic for The Observer, and the author of three non-fiction books.
-His work has appeared in The New York Times, the New Statesman, 1843, and he is a frequent contributor to The Long Read in The Guardian.
+He is a contributing writer for The New Yorker, a critic for The Observer, and the author of four non-fiction books.
+He is the host of the My Perfect Console podcast, in which notable guests present five video games that have been meaningful in their lives.

 Parkin has been the recipient of two awards from the Society of Professional Journalists.
 His book A Game of Birds and Wolves was shortlisted for the 2020 Mountbatten Award for Best Book.
 His book The Island of Extraordinary Captives was one of the New Yorker's Best Books of 2022, and winner of the 2023 Wingate Prize.
+His book The Forbidden Garden of Leningrad was a finalist in the 2025 Orwell Prize for political writing.